The Secret Behind the GMAT Score for ISB

 Worry not!
 In this in-depth article, you will find the answers to all your questions related to the GMAT scores required to successfully apply to ISB.

-We will also look into the trend over the last 10 years, the highest & the lowest scores at ISB during this period, and also look into the mid 80% range of the students.
+We will also look at the trend over the last 10 years, the highest and lowest scores at ISB during this period, and look at the mid 80% range of the students.

 Take a peek into the differences in the GMAT scores at the Hyderabad campus, and the Mohali campus, and finally you will get a framework to apply to your specific profile.